 Saurabh Handa - Mr. Handa is a mining professional with diverse senior experience that includes finance, mergers and acquisitions and multi-jurisdictional public company disclosures.
-He is currently the Principle at Handa Financial Consulting Inc. Previously he held the position of CFO of Titan Mining Corp., Vice President, Finance of Imperial Metals Corp., CFO of Meryllion Resources Corp., CFO of Yellowhead Mining Inc. and Controller for SouthGobi Resources Ltd. Mr. Handa also served as a director and Chair of the Audit Committee for Banks Island Gold Ltd.
+He is currently the CFO of Metalla Royalty & Streaming Ltd. and the Principal of at Handa Financial Consulting Inc. Previously he held the position of CFO of Titan Mining Corp., Vice President, Finance of Imperial Metals Corp., CFO of Meryllion Resources Corp., CFO of Yellowhead Mining Inc. and Controller for SouthGobi Resources Ltd. Mr. Handa also served as a director and Chair of the Audit Committee for Banks Island Gold Ltd.